Cathedral of the Immaculate Conception (Albany, New York): 1903 – 2008: Deferred maintenance

-Howard Hubbard took over as bishop in 1977, the first native of the diocese to achieve that position.
-His interest in ecumenism led to the first-ever Palm Sunday service of reconciliation between Christians and Jews, held at the cathedral in 1986.
-At the service, called "From Fear to Friendship" and attended by approximately 1,200 guests, both Christian and Jewish, Hubbard "expressed contrition and remorse for the centuries of anti-Jewish hostility promulgated under the Church's auspices".
-Portal, a sculpture that stands just west of the building, commemorates the event.
-Seven years later, in 1993, the daughter of another Catholic governor and parishioner, Mario Cuomo, was married in the cathedral.
+Howard Hubbard in 1977 was appointed bishop of Albany.
+In 1986, he held the first-ever Palm Sunday service of reconciliation between Christians and Jews at Immaculate Conception.
+The service drew 1,500 guests, both Christian and Jewish.
+During the service, Hubbard "expressed contrition and remorse for the centuries of anti-Jewish hostility promulgated under the Church's auspices".
+To commemorate the event, the sculpture Portal, created by Robert Blood, was installed outside the cathedral.In 1993, Madeline Cuomo, the daughter of New York Governor Mario Cuomo, was married in the cathedral.